Tool Buying Guide for Woodworking

 • Hearing protection is very important when working around loud machines.
 There are a few options depending on what you’re comfortable with.
 I like the 3M WorkTunes over the ear hearing protection. https://amzn.to/3OclppE They are Bluetooth so you can listen to your music, books, or podcasts.
 Also check out IsoTunes https://amzn.to/3Byp0q9 They have options for in-ear and over-ear hearing protection that is OSHA approved.

 • Push blocks are essential for safety at the table saw, jointer, bandsaw, router table and more.
-For the table saw, the best in my opinion is the Grr-Ripper https://amzn.to/3Wfxpsg This push block is one of the most versatile.
-The Grr-ripper GB-1 https://amzn.to/3og0ZBe is my favorite for the jointer and router table.
+For the table saw there are two very good options to choose from.
+The Milescraft GrabberPro (full review here) and the MicroJig Grr-Ripper.
+The GRR-Ripper GB-1 https://amzn.to/3og0ZBe is my favorite for the jointer and router table.

 • Dust Masks are a necessity even if you have dust collection.
 My go-to dust masks are the RZ Mask M2. https://amzn.to/3o5tFwT They come in a variety of colors and the inner filter is replaceable.